MCB Operating Principle and MCB Rating Avoid MCB failure:

 Types of MCB according to its Tripping Current:

-MCBs are classified into three major types according to their instantaneous tripping currents.
+MCBs are classified into five major types according to their instantaneous tripping characteristics.
 They are

 Type B MCB: Trip the circuit when the current flow reaches 3 to 5 times of its full load current.
 Mostly they are used in resistive and inductive loads.
 They are recommended in Household application such as lighting, small ceiling fan application etc.